Measuring the metacognition of AI: Introduction

 In this paper, we argue for the use of the meta-$d'$ framework when assessing the metacognitive sensitivity of AI systems.
-While recent works have begun to explore this metric in the context of LLMs, its application remains fragmented.
+While recent works have begun to explore this metric in the context of LLMs, its application remains fragmented \cite{cacioli2026llms}.
 Ref.~\cite{trinh2025metacognitive} applied it to model selection and Ref.~\cite{dai2026rescaling} investigated the impact of confidence scale design on metacognitive efficiency.
 Additionally, Ref.~\cite{wang2025decoupling} utilized a method closely related to meta-$d'$ but under an alternative terminology instead of adopting the established one, thereby further obscuring connections between the relevant fields.

 By leveraging the properties of meta-$d'$, we are able to conduct a multi-faceted analysis across three axes of comparison.
-Note that these comparison axes demonstrate the practical relevance of meta-$d'$, especially when cognitive sensitivity varies.
+These comparison axes allow us to highlight the shortcomings of the popular metric type 2 AUROC (AUC2) \cite{clarke1959two} and demonstrate the practical relevance of meta-$d'$, especially when cognitive sensitivity varies.
 In the following list, we present these axes and discuss the insights they each provide:

 \begin{enumerate} \item \textbf{Compare an LLM to optimality.} This is essential to determine whether an LLM's metacognitive abilities have reached their ceiling or if there remains a significant margin for improvement.